 invasive cervical cancer requiring radical hysterectomy.
 Women undergoing risk reducing surgery for

 BRCA gene mutations or Lynch Syndrome are also candidates.
 Gynecologic oncology surgeons,

 Kelly, MD perform multiple laparoscopic robotic operations every

 Ovarian cancer is the leading cause of death among gynecologic cancers.
 Only 15% of ovarian cancers are detected at the earliest, most curable stage.
-Women who experience bloating, pelvic or abdominal pain, difficulty eating or urinary frequency daily for more than a few weeks should see their doctor.
+Historically,

 If ovarian cancer is suspected or diagnosed, seek care from a gynecologic oncologist.
 Samuel S. Lentz, MD, director of gynecologic oncology at Wake Forest Baptist, is a nationally recognized expert in the surgical and medical management of women with ovarian cancer.